 In 1996, there was a 9.5 percent increase in uninsured clients at federally assisted Community and Migrant Health Centers, while total clients remained relatively unchanged (.05 percent increase).

-The real impact of the rapid transition to Medicaid managed care on health centers was found to be extremely varied and largely dependant on location.
+The real impact of the rapid transition to Medicaid managed care on health centers was found to be extremely varied and largely dependent on location.

 To address health center needs, the report recommended five categories of projects for funding: